To establish counseling services and address mental health concerns, students can

 INTERPERSONAL PROCESS GROUPS

-These mixed gender groups will provide opportunities for undergraduate and graduate
+These groups will provide opportunities for undergraduate and graduate students to

-students to discuss issues related to their academic, social, personal, and emotional
+discuss concerns related to their academic, social, personal, and emotional lives

-lives in a safe and supportive environment.
-In addition, process groups focus on the
+in a safe and supportive environment.
+Our process groups focus on the interactions

-interactions among group members, which allows students the opportunity to examine
+among group members, which allows students the opportunity to examine relationships,

-relationships, provide and receive feedback, and explore communication styles in order
+provide and receive feedback, and explore communication styles in order to deepen